Skip to main content

 • Positivity

-Once you know what values are important to your industry, use our examples below to get writing!
+Once you know which values matter in your industry, steal the examples below and get writing.

 How to Craft a Compelling LinkedIn Personal Value Statement

-After spending seven years in digital communication, I’ve learned the best relationship with clients comes when they trust the integrity of my work.
-Whether writing web copy or responding to emails, I strive for deep authenticity and integrity.
+After seven years in digital communication, I’ve learned the best client relationships come when people trust the integrity of my work.
+Whether I’m writing web copy or answering emails, I aim for deep authenticity.

-Clients have appreciated my innovation and flexibility; these are all values I see in your company.
-I will be an asset to your team and can easily fit into your company culture.
+Clients consistently point to my innovation and flexibility, and those are values I see in your company.
+I’d be an asset to your team and fit easily into your culture.

 Write Your Own:

-• Lead with a statement about your experience and connect that with how your values impact your work.
-Keep this between one to three sentences.
+• Lead with a statement about your experience and connect it to how your values shape your work.
+Keep this to one to three sentences.

-• Next, connect your values and work experience with the company you are applying to.
+• Next, connect your values and experience to the company you’re applying to.

-• Finish with a statement about what you will bring to the company.
+• Finish with a line about what you’ll bring to the company.

 How to Make a Connection With Your Personal Value Statement